McConnell says he'll oppose Jan. 6 commission to probe riot - News Break

 Trump released a statement Tuesday night urging Republicans against approving what he called a “Democrat trap.”

-While the measure is expected to be approved Wednesday by the House, a commission will likely be a more difficult sell in the Senate.
-Republicans there are signaling that they will try to block — or at least slow down — the effort.

-Senate Republican leader Mitch McConnell said Tuesday that he is “pushing the pause button” on the legislation to form the commission.
-While controlling the Senate, Democrats would need at least 10 GOP votes to pass the measure under Senate rules.

-McConnell told reporters that his caucus is "undecided" but willing to listen to arguments about "whether such a commission is needed."
-He questioned whether the panel's work would interfere with the hundreds of criminal cases stemming from the Jan.
+On Tuesday, McConnell questioned whether the panel's work would interfere with the hundreds of criminal cases stemming from the Jan.
 6 attack, in which rioters brutally beat police, broke in through windows and doors and hunted for lawmakers as they fled.
 McConnell said he also wanted to read the "fine print" of the bill and ensure that both parties on the commission have an equal say.

-McConnell's hesitancy came hours after House Republican leader Kevin McCarthy said he would oppose the bill.
-The two leaders' positions will almost certainly mean fewer Republicans will support the commission in both chambers, as most in the party are still loath to upset former President Donald Trump.
-He had encouraged his supporters to head to Capitol Hill that day to stop the counting of the electoral votes and overturn his defeat to Democrat Joe Biden.

-The votes in the House and Senate will also expose divisions in the party, as some Republicans have said they think an independent review is necessary.
+The two GOP leaders' positions will almost certainly mean fewer Republicans will support the commission in both chambers, as most in the party are still loath to upset Trump.
+But the votes in the House and Senate will also expose divisions in the party, as some Republicans have said they think an independent review is necessary.

 In private GOP caucus meetings across the Capitol on Tuesday, members argued for and against the idea.